 Additionally, minority populations tend to initiate dialysis care at a later point in the course of renal disease, usually once there is already a significant decline in glomerular filtration rate (GFR).
 It is unknown, however, whether racial or ethnic background has an effect on predisposition to the development of uremic symptoms.

 Men are 1.2 times more likely than women to develop ESRD, though women are 1.7 times more likely to delay initiation of dialysis.
-Women are also more prone to development of uremic symptoms at lower creatinine levels, due to the decreased amount of muscle mass and baseline serum creatinine levels that they have.
+Women are also more prone to the development of uremic symptoms at lower creatinine levels, due to the decreased amount of muscle mass and baseline serum creatinine levels that they have.

 When the kidneys are not functioning properly, dysfunction can occur in acid-base homeostasis, fluid and electrolyte regulation, hormone production and secretion, and waste elimination.
 Altogether, these abnormalities can result in metabolic disturbances and ultimately conditions such as anemia, hypothyroidism, hypertension, acidemia, hyperkalemia, and malnutrition.